multiAppDev/MultiNavigator/docs/Description_EN.md

 🕵️ Multi-Identity Incognito (Numbered Sessions) — The most powerful private browsing engine.
 Unlike other browsers, you can run multiple independent incognito sessions (Session 1, 2, 3...) simultaneously.
 Each one is a 100% isolated sandbox with its own cookies.
 Log into the same site with different accounts side-by-side!

+🎨 Visual Session Tracking — Each private session is color-coded and numbered.
+Never mix up your accounts again.
+Drag-and-drop links between panes while preserving the session's identity and cookie profile.

 🎛️ Granular privacy control — Decide individually what to allow on the web: telemetry, trackers, fingerprinting, cookies and more.
 Not just an on/off switch — real control.

 🎨 Fully customizable themes — Choose from multiple built-in themes or design your own with the integrated theme editor.
 Make the browser truly yours.